danthegoodman1/node-redis-streams/README.md

 `node-redis-streams` handles this for you using the `checkAbandonedMS` option.

 There is a second polling interval that checks purely for `XPENDING` records that have been pending longer than the `checkAbandonedMS` (in milliseconds).
 When a record has passed that number, the consumer will claim those records and process them using the same logic as normal records.

+The reclaim loop will use the same `recordHandler` and `errorHandler` methods defined in the `Consumer` initialization.

 When a record has been claimed from another consumer, it will have the additional property `reclaimed: true` on the `record` object.
 The `reclaimed` key will be `undefined` otherwise, as we opt to only add it in when necessary for speed of processing.